Last updated: January 2026

-London is a huge, bustling city with an incredible range of sights, activities, and transport options.
-But let’s be real: the last thing you want to spending your money on as a student is getting to and from lectures—at least, not when you’d rather be spending your student loan on the city’s amazing restaurants, cafés, theatres, shops… you get the idea.
+London is a huge, bustling city with loads of sights, activities, and transport options.
+But let’s be real: the last thing you want to spend your money on as a student is getting to and from lectures—at least, not when you’d rather be spending your student loan on the city’s amazing restaurants, cafés, theatres, and shops.
+You get the idea.

 Our London Travel Tips